mopore/jni-home-automate-shared/README.md

 # What's the motivation?
 Automated code provisioning by avoid a public npm project.

+# Dependencies

+## Telegram Service
+To use `shared/telegram/TelegramMessenger` the control Telegram service must be running and provide the MQTT topic `jniHome/services/telegramBot/send`.

+## Alert Messages
+To be able to send alerts the contol Home Briefing service must run and provide a topic `jniHome/services/briefing/alert`.

 # Update all packages to the latest version